fayyyyg/fayyyyg.github.io/about.md

 Sorry, I’m joking.
 What I really mean is:

 Here’s my logic.
 I’m a visual artist.
 I’m reality-oriented and result-driven.
 I think there are only two legitimate functions of painting:
-	1. To help the artist release emotions. what professionals call “splitting-based compensation.”
-2. Decoration.
+1.To help the artist release emotions. what professionals call “splitting-based compensation.”
+2.Decoration.

 I don’t believe in the idea that “art should be critical” or “art should change the world”at least not when it comes to visual artists.
 From a result-oriented point of view, if someone’s goal is to change the world, becoming a visual artist is probably the least efficient way to do that.